h8liu-archives/d8/README.md

 under the root of this repository will perform a `go install` with `GOPATH` set to the current working directory.

+**Documentation**

+Not really started yet.
+If you need one, please tell me and I might consider prioritize that.
+Anyway, you can always use `make doc` to browse the package APIs.

 **Does it support IPv6?**

 No. `d8` is IPv4 only.